denvermullets/denvermullets/README.md

 ### Deployed Projects

-- [Wax Chromatics](https://waxchromatics.com) - A vinyl collection site built in React w/a Rails API backend
+- [Wax Chromatics](https://waxchromatics.com) - A vinyl record collection site built in React w/a Rails API backend
 - [Text-Ray](https://text-ray.xyz) - A Javascript Spelling Bee game using a Rails API backend
 - [GTA Micro-manager](https://gtao-tracker.xyz) - A small timer app to keep track of when to sell 'product' in GTA V: Online
 - [Awesome-Reads](https://awesome-reads.com) - A Ruby on Rails CRUD app that lets you write reviews on books